icrnjavic/OpenScope/README.md

 ### Simple Digital Microscope app
-Used for budget usb microcopes & has simple zoom and comment function.
+Used for budget friendly USB microcopes & has simple zoom and comment function.